 THE FCTR E makes homes future smart

-THE FCTR E makes homes more sustainable by leasing, placing and maintaining heat pumps and solar panels.
+THE FCTR E makes homes more sustainable by leasing, placing, and maintaining heat pumps and solar panels.
 This way, a (regular or) smart home suddenly becomes an e-home.
 E-homes don’t have a gas connection anymore and use heat pumps to heat up the home and solar panels to generate electricity.
-In our podcast Innovative Leaders by INFO, we talk with CFO and one of the co-founders of THE FCTR E, Henri Rinck.
+In our podcast Innovative Leaders by INFO, we talk with the CFO and one of the co-founders of THE FCTR E, Henri Rinck.
 The other three are COO Frits Verhoef, CCO Jan-Willem van Wensem and CEO Joris Jonk, who you might know from TOON, Holland’s smart thermostat.
-We talk to Rinck about the heat pumps and solar panels that the company rents out, Heat as a Service, about behavioral changes, the future of smart homes and NextGen leadership.
+We talk to Rinck about the heat pumps and solar panels that the company rents out, Heat as a Service, about behavioral changes, the future of smart homes, and NextGen leadership.

 Heat as a Service

 THE FCTR E was, as is confirmed by Rinck, born from frustration: “Making a home smart is complicated, expensive and time-consuming.
 We thought we could improve on that.”
 In addition, the quartet thought it was frustrating that the products and services that were available were very product-driven.
 “We’re more consumer-centric,” as Rinck says.
 And consumers don’t want expensive heat pumps or solar panels.
 So why not opt for a Heat as a Service type of construction?

 “Consumers don’t want expensive heat pumps or solar panels.”